Future Curators Programme

 The Future Curators Programme 2023-2026 is a residency programme for Disabled curators within visual arts institutions.

-The Future Curators network is looking for the 3 new partners to join the present 3 galleries to develop the next round of residencies from 2023 - 2026
+The network was looking for the 3 new partners to join the present 3 galleries to develop the next round of residencies from 2023 - 2026

 - galleries based in England